msinfo32github/msinfo32github.github.io/_posts/2023-02-20-how-to-read-news-quicker.md

 ## Conclusion

 You are now complete, with a RSS Feed and are able to view it from Desktop, and Mobile.
 This is a much better way to consume online content without distractions and the slowing down from modern websites.

+If there are any further tweaks or any issues, leave them under my GitHub issues [here](https://github.com/msinfo32github/msinfo32github.github.io/issues/) or in the comment section below!